tobilg/coreos-setup/README.md

 To configure and install the services for a single node, run

     sudo coreos-setup/setup_mesos_environment.sh <public network interface name>

 where `<public network interface name>` is `eth1` for example.

 If you want to run on multiple nodes with each one having an own Zookeeper instance, use

     sudo coreos-setup/setup_mesos_environment.sh <public network interface name> <comma separated list of IP addresses>

 where `<public network interface name>` is `eth1` for example, and `<comma separated list of IP addresses>` is `192.168.0.1,192.168.0.2,192.168.0.3`

+### Pull images

+To avoid a long delay upon the first startup, pull the relevant Docker images before via

+    sudo coreos-setup/pull_images.sh

+Depending on your internet connection this can take a while...

 ### Start services